The 59 Seconds That Annoyed Me

 a continuous process with in-memory state is cleaner.

-3. Do structured logs and supervision matter?
+3. Do supervision and structured logs matter?

 If yes but the first two answers are no: systemd timer.